-- Try recording movies with a quality setting of "STD". - Upgrade to the latest version of QuickTime. - Shut down other applications that are running.
+- Change the movie image quality setting to "STD". - Upgrade to the latest version of QuickTime. - Shut down other applications that are running.

 Even if proper playback is not possible on your Macintosh, you can use the AV cable (option) to connect to the video input terminal of a TV or Macintosh and play back movies that way.